flipt-io/flipt/docs/integration.md

 There are two ways to communicate with the Flipt server:

-1. Flipt Native GRPC client(s)
+1. GRPC
-1. Flipt REST API
+1. REST API

 ## Flipt Native GRPC Client